Zdravko Velimirović: Growing up in Kotor

 Zdravko spent significant years of his life in Kotor Old town – Bay of Kotor (Boka Kotorska where he later completed High school.
 He lived at Buća Palace (built 14th century) in Old town Kotor with his family: father Luka, professor and director of school, his mother Zagorka, teacher and sister Vesna, who was later doctor, paediatrician in Kotor hospital.
 Kotor was very important inspiration for his Art studies and further Art creation in life, Zdravko already in school started performing in drama classes, theatre, recitals, theatre plays and ultimately film work preparations.
 He continued education at Film Academies in Belgrade and Paris.

 During his big career he made seven documentaries about his beloved Boka Bay and Kotor where he grew up and where his mother Zagorka Velimirović Balić was born.

 Career

-During his career he was involved in variety of Arts: film director of feature, documentary and short films, TV series director, radio drama director, theatre play director and screenwriter for all mentioned.
-Apart from his great achievement in arts and culture in Yugoslavia, he had outstanding cooperation with well-known film makers in the West and East and worldwide film societies.
-For many years in his career, He was also university professor and the principal at the Belgrade Dramatic Arts University, where many of his former students formed as world-class film makers.
-He was on sabbatical, teaching as a professor in Canada and lectured by invitation in various academies and art institutes around the world.
-He married Ranka Velimirovic, film and TV producer, in 1963, and they happily lived and worked together throughout life.
+During his career he directed and was a screenwriter for feature films, documentaries,short films, TV series, radio dramas, and theater plays.
+Apart from his achievements in Yugoslavia, he cooperated with film makers internationally.
+He was also a university professor and the principal at the Belgrade Dramatic Arts University.
+He married film and TV producer, Ranka Velimirovic, in 1963.